 A: Children and babies should not be given chamomile tea unless necessary, such as for treating colic, and then only after consulting with a health care professional first.

 Q: Where can you buy chamomile tea?

-A: There are many online stores that carry various brands of chamomile tea, like Amazon.
-However, the important thing to consider is the quality of the product.
-Certified organic chamomile tea is always preferred to ensure quality, freshness and bioavailability of the ingredients.34
+A: Chamomile tea can be purchased online or from stores near you.
+However, the more important thing to consider is the quality of the product.
+Certified organic chamomile tea is always preferred to ensure quality, freshness and bioavailability of the ingredients.

 Q: Does chamomile tea stain your teeth?

 A: Yes, herbal teas like chamomile tea may stain your teeth, with low-quality varieties causing even worse appearance.
 However, adding a dash of raw, grass fed milk into your cup may help reduce the effects.24